plandex/wikimapia-api-py/docs/tutorial.rst

 (projected to flat map space) specify ``mercator=True`` or ``options='mercator'`` in function call.

 Many functions returns a lot of data.
-To specify unwanted traffic you can specify necessary data blocks with ``data_blocks='main, geometry'`` or ``data_blocks=['main', 'geometry']``.
+To prevent unwanted traffic you can specify necessary data blocks with ``data_blocks='main, geometry'`` or ``data_blocks=['main', 'geometry']``.
 For full list of available data blocks for each functioin refer to api_ documentation.